-In relation to the other programs identified by the Applicant as "Miscellaneous programs disclosed in the annual report of Shandong Iron and Steel Co., Ltd", the GOC respectfully advises that it is unable to identify those alleged subsidies based only on accounting records and the transaction descriptions provided by the Applicant.
-Further, the GOC considers that the claims made by the Applicant in relation to those "programs" do not provide any legal or prima facie evidences that these so called "projects" and "funds" are subsidies.
+The GOC respectfully advises that it is unable to identify the alleged "miscellaneous" subsidies based only on accounting records and the transaction descriptions provided by the Applicant.
+Further, the GOC considers that the claims made by the Applicant in relation to those "programs" do not provide any prima facie evidence that these so called "projects" and "funds" are subsidies.
+In response to the GOC's inquiries, the Respondents have advised that none of them received grants under the alleged programs 47 to 62 during the investigation period.